narimanamiri/asteriskGUI/javascript.md

-Sure!
 Here's an example of how you can create a GUI for Asterisk using JavaScript and the Vue.js framework:

 ```html
 <!DOCTYPE html>